 Voices of Culture

-Listening to diverse voices of young people, especially those who are black, Asian or from ethnic minorities in relation to their mental health and emotional wellbeing.
+Listening to the diverse voices of young people from ethnic minorities in relation to their mental health and emotional wellbeing.

-Throughout August, Merseyside Youth Association will be working with local artists to deliver engaging art projects that celebrate diversity relating to mental health and emotional wellbeing.
+Merseyside Youth Association worked with Amina Atiq, local Yemeni-scouse writer and activist to deliver engaging art projects that celebrate diversity relating to mental health and emotional wellbeing.

-The aims of Voices of Culture are to:
+The aims of Voices of Culture were to:

 - Celebrate identity, belonging and diversity.